-Award Minimum Number of Weeks Credit Total Notional Study Time

-Certificate 15 weeks 60 600

-credits hours

-Certificate of Advanced Professional 15 weeks 120 1200

-Studies in Education credits hours

-Certificate in Professional Development 15 weeks 120 1200

-credits hours

-Certificate of Extension Studies 15 weeks 120 1200

-credits hours

-Certificate in Education Learning and 30 weeks 120 1200

-Skills credits hours

-Certificate of Higher Education 30 weeks 120 1200

-credits hours

-Diploma 60 weeks 200 2000

-· credits hours

-Diploma in Extension Studies 30 weeks 240 2400

-· credits hours

-Diploma in Professional Studies 30 weeks 240 2400

-· credits hours

-Diploma of Extension Studies 30 weeks 240 2400

-· credits hours

-Diploma of Higher Education 60 weeks 240 2400

-credits hours

-Foundation Degree 60 weeks 240 2400

-credits hours

-Degree 90 weeks 300 3000

-, and the second credits hours

-Honours Degree 90 weeks 360 3600

-credits hours

-Graduate Certificate 30 weeks 60 600

-credits hours
+Award Minimum Number of Weeks Credit Total Notional Study Time Certificate 15 weeks 60 credits 600 hours Certificate of Advanced Professional Studies in Education 15 weeks 120 credits 1200 hours Certificate in Professional Development 15 weeks 120 credits 1200 hours Certificate of Extension Studies 15 weeks 120 credits 1200 hours Certificate in Education Learning and Skills 30 weeks 120 credits 1200 hours Certificate of Higher Education 30 weeks 120 credits 1200 hours Diploma 60 weeks 200 credits 2000 hours Diploma in Extension Studies 30 weeks 240 credits 2400 hours Diploma in Professional Studies 30 weeks 240 credits 2400 hours Diploma of Extension Studies 30 weeks 240 credits 2400 hours Diploma of Higher Education 60 weeks 240 credits 2400 hours Foundation Degree 60 weeks 240 credits 2400 hours Degree 90 weeks 300 credits 3000 hours Honours Degree 90 weeks 360 credits 3600 hours Graduate Certificate 30 weeks 60 credits 600 hours

-Graduate Diploma 30 weeks 120 1200
+Graduate Diploma 30 weeks 120 1200 hours

-• credits hours
+credits

-Postgraduate Certificate in Education 36 weeks 120 1200
+Postgraduate Certificate in Education 36 weeks 120 1200 hours

-credits hours
+credits

-Professional Graduate Certificate in 36 weeks 120 1200
+Professional Graduate Certificate in 36 weeks 120 1200 hours

-Education credits hours
+Education credits

-Postgraduate Certificate Learning and 30 weeks 120 1200
+Postgraduate Certificate Learning and 30 weeks 120 1200 hours

-Skills credits hours
+Skills credits

 Postgraduate Certificate 15 weeks 60 600

 credits hours

-Postgraduate Diploma 30 weeks 120 1200
+Postgraduate Diploma 30 weeks 120 1200 hours

-credits hours
+credits

-Masters Degree 45 weeks 180 1800
+Masters Degree 45 weeks 180 1800 hours

-credits hours
+credits

-Masters by Research 52 weeks 180 1800
+Masters by Research 52 weeks 180 1800 hours

-credits hours
+credits

-Integrated Bachelor/Masters Degree 120 weeks 480 4800
+Integrated Bachelor/Masters Degree 120 weeks 480 4800 hours

-credits hours
+credits

-- B12.2R The normal maximum period for completion of an award shall be determined by the assessment regulations for that award, including the maximum permitted opportunities for assessment. - B12.3R For awards which are recognised or accredited by professional bodies, where specific maximum registration periods may be required in order to safeguard continuing currency of knowledge and its application in a professional context. - B12.4R The maximum period within which a student may complete the route to a specified award including permitted reassessment may also be constrained by limitations on the life span of a module or group of modules in order to safeguard the currency of knowledge and/or by the availability of resources to deliver a module or group of modules. - B12.5R The period of study for an award may be shorter or longer than the normal expectation stated in the regulations for the award depending on whether a student enters with knowledge or skills higher or lower than those specified for the award and on the rate of progress through the award.
+- The normal maximum period for completion of an award shall be determined by the assessment regulations for that award, including the maximum permitted opportunities for assessment. - B12.3R For awards which are recognised or accredited by professional bodies, where specific maximum registration periods may be required in order to safeguard continuing currency of knowledge and its application in a professional context. - The maximum period within which a student may complete the route to a specified award including permitted reassessment may also be constrained by limitations on the life span of a module or group of modules in order to safeguard the currency of knowledge and/or by the availability of resources to deliver a module or group of modules. - The period of study for an award may be shorter or longer than the normal expectation stated in the regulations for the award depending on whether a student enters with knowledge or skills higher or lower than those specified for the award and on the rate of progress through the award.